Sabicool/Medicine/03 Medications/Cardiology/Drugs in Cardiac Arrest.md

 ![[Pasted image 20250427123451.png]]
 # Sodium Bicarbonate
-- Indication: Cardiac arrest assocaited with hyperkalaemia, sodium channel blocker activity toxicity (TCA overdose) or severe metabolic acidosis, protracted arrest (>15 minutes)
+- Indication: Cardiac arrest associated with hyperkalaemia, sodium channel blocker activity toxicity (TCA overdose) or severe metabolic acidosis, protracted arrest (>15 minutes)
-- Cautions: Not compatiable with calcium -> Do not give simultaneously by the same route
+- Cautions: Not compatible with calcium or adrenaline -> Do not give simultaneously by the same route
 - Comments: Can be given via intraosseous route if IV access not available
 - Dose: Available in 100mL of 8.4% (100mmol) ampoules or 50mL of 8.4% (50mmol) rapid-access syringes
 	- Cardiac arrest: 50mmol rapid IV bolus.
 Repeat in 3-5 min if no response